Semigroups of isometries of the hyperbolic plane: Covering regions

 In this section we introduce a concept called a covering region, which plays a role for semidiscrete semigroups somewhat similar to the role played by fundamental regions for discrete groups.

 A \emph{covering region} for a semigroup $S$ is a closed subset $D$ of $\mathbb{H}$ with nonempty interior such that

 Of course, $\mathbb{H}$ itself is a covering region for $S$.
 Let us denote the interior of a set $X$ by $X^\circ$.
-We say that a covering region $D$ is a \emph{fundamental region} for $S$ if it satisfies the additional property $D^\circ\cap g(D^\circ)=\emptyset$ whenever $g$ is a nonidentity element of $S$.
+We say that a covering region $D$ is a \emph{fundamental region} for $S$ if it satisfies the additional property $D^\circ\cap g(D^\circ)=\varnothing$ whenever $g$ is a nonidentity element of $S$.
 This definition coincides with the usual definition of a fundamental region when $S$ is a Fuchsian group.

-The next theorem due to Bell \cite{Be1997}*{Theorem~3} says that if a semigroup has a fundamental region, then it is in fact a Fuchsian group.
+The next theorem due to Bell \cite[Theorem~3]{Be1997} says that if a semigroup has a fundamental region with dense interior, then it is in fact a Fuchsian group.
 We include this pleasing theorem and its proof (although we do not use it again) because \cite{Be1997} is difficult to obtain, and in any case the proof given there is overcomplicated.

 \begin{theorem} Suppose that a semigroup $S$ has a fundamental region $D$ for which $\overline{D^\circ}=D$.
 Then $S$ is a Fuchsian group with fundamental region $D$. \end{theorem} \begin{proof} Let $g\in S$.
-Choose an element $h$ of $S$ such that $g^{-1}(D^\circ)\cap h(D)\neq\emptyset$.
-Hence $g^{-1}(D^\circ)\cap h(D^\circ)\neq\emptyset$, so $D^\circ \cap gh(D^\circ)\neq\emptyset$.
+Choose an element $h$ of $S$ such that $g^{-1}(D^\circ)\cap h(D)\neq\varnothing$.
+Hence $g^{-1}(D^\circ)\cap h(D^\circ)\neq\varnothing$, so $D^\circ \cap gh(D^\circ)\neq\varnothing$.
 Therefore $gh=I$, and $h=g^{-1}$.
 It follows that $S$ is closed under taking inverses, so it is a group with fundamental region $D$ (and it must be a Fuchsian group because it has a fundamental region). \end{proof}